 Cognitive Model Of Post Traumatic Stress Disorder (PTSD)

-- Memories having 'unprocessed' properties which mean they are more likely to be experienced as involuntarily intrusive
+- Memories having 'unprocessed' properties which mean they are more likely to be experienced as involuntarily, intrusive, vivid and experienced as if they were happening in the present

 - Beliefs regarding the trauma, the self, others, and the future which can lead to intense emotional reactions

-- Coping strategies (e.g. avoidance) which may be maladaptive
+- Coping strategies (e.g. avoidance) which may have maladaptive consequences